TICGL

 Restructure Public Spending: Shift from Recurrent to Capital & Human Capital

-Tanzania's recurrent spending consumes 58–70% of the budget — leaving too little for the productive infrastructure, education (3.3% of GDP vs. UNESCO benchmark of 4–6%), and health investment (1.2% of GDP vs. WHO benchmark of 5%) that enables private sector productivity.
-The IMF's benchmarking exercise shows Tanzania needs a 14-percentage-point increase in private sector participation in education and 23 percentage points in health to sustainably reduce public spending pressure.
-This requires deliberately growing the private education and health sectors — not just increasing government expenditure.
+Recurrent spending consumes 58–70% of the budget — leaving too little for education (3.3% of GDP vs. UNESCO benchmark 4–6%) and health (1.2% vs. WHO benchmark 5%).
+IMF benchmarking shows Tanzania needs +14pp private sector participation in education and +23pp in health to sustainably reduce public spending pressure.

 Long-Term · 5–10 Years

-The final stage of the enabler playbook: once private sector activity has expanded, credit has deepened, and regulatory friction has been reduced, the natural result is a broader tax base.
-Tanzania should pursue formalisation of the informal sector — not through enforcement but through making formal registration genuinely attractive (lower CIT, simpler compliance, better services).
-With nominal GDP estimated at TZS 275 trillion in 2026, each 1 percentage point increase in the tax-to-GDP ratio represents TZS 2.75 trillion in additional revenue.
-The goal is 16–18% tax-to-GDP through a broader base — not through higher rates on the existing narrow base.
+Once private sector activity has expanded and credit has deepened, the natural result is a broader tax base.
+With nominal GDP at TZS 275 trillion in 2026, each 1 percentage point increase in tax-to-GDP equals TZS 2.75 trillion in revenue.
+The goal is 16–18% tax-to-GDP through a broader base — not higher rates on the existing narrow base.

 Targets are TICGL analytical estimates based on peer-country reform trajectories.
 Not official government projections.
 Sources: IMF WEO 2025; World Bank; TISEZA; TRA; MoFP.